I finally got a chance to try the new soy-free hemp tofu from Tempt.

 Wondering what gellan gum is?
 Read my piece on that ingredient at Eat Drink Better!

 My friend Elena from Vegan ESP commented on Facebook when I mentioned picking up this tofu.
 She said she’d tried a different variety, and found it bland.
-I thought this chimichurri flavor was pretty nonexistant in the block that I picked up.
+I thought the chimichurri flavor was pretty nonexistant in the block that I picked up.
 It tasted a lot better after I doused it in balsamic vinegar and nooch:

 Have any of you guys tried Tempt’s Hemp Tofu?
 Did you like it?
 How did you prepare it?